 The Machu Picchu Museum offers a glance at how life could have been in the famous citadel of the Incas, though some things have remained a mystery until the current date.
 The site also holds a collection of colonial art, as well as pieces and sculptures from the colonial era.

-It is a colonial structure built on top of one of the most significant Inca settlements, the palace of Tupac Inca Yupanqui, a descendant of Pachacutec.
-The famous Inca palace was an enormous structure built to be distinguished from the former Inca rulers.
+It is a colonial structure on top of one of the most significant Inca settlements, the palace of Tupac Inca Yupanqui, a descendant of Pachacutec.
+The famous Inca palace was an enormous structure to distinguished itself from the former Inca rulers.

 Unfortunately, there is not much information about the Inca remains except for some of the Inca walls that remained as the foundations of the current colonial building we have today.